-C++ : mt19937 Example
+C++: mt19937 Example

-C++11 introduces several pseudo-random number generators designed to replace the good-old rand from the C standard library.
-I’ll show basic usage examples of std::mt19937, which provides a random number generation based on Mersenne Twister algorithm.
-Using the Mersenne Twister implementation that comes with C++1 has advantage over rand(), among them:
+C++11 introduces several pseudo-random number generators designed to replace the good old rand from the C standard library.
+I’ll show basic usage examples of std::mt19937, which provides random number generation based on the Mersenne Twister algorithm.
+Using the Mersenne Twister implementation that comes with C++11 has advantages over rand(), including:

-1. mt19937 has much longer period than that of rand, e.g. it will take its random sequence much longer to repeat itself.
+1. mt19937 has a much longer period than rand, e.g. it will take much longer for its random sequence to repeat itself.

-2. It much better statistical behavior.
+2. It has much better statistical behavior.

-3. Several different random number generator engines can be initiated simultaneously with different seed, compared with the single “global” seed srand() provides.
+3. Several different random number generator engines can be initialized simultaneously with different seeds, compared with the single “global” seed srand() provides.

-The downside is that mt19937 is a bit less straight-forward to use.
-However, I hope this post will help with this point :-).
+The downside is that mt19937 is a bit less straightforward to use.
+However, I hope this post will help with that point :-).

-Continue reading C++ : mt19937 Example
+Continue reading C++: mt19937 Example

-Make Offline Mirror of a Site using `wget`
+Make Offline Mirror of a Site Using `wget`

-Sometimes you want to create an offline copy of a site that you can take and view even without internet access.
-Using wget you can make such copy easily:
+Sometimes you want to create an offline copy of a site that you can take with you and view even without internet access.
+Using wget, you can make such a copy easily:

 wget --mirror --convert-links --adjust-extension --page-requisites